Product Design, Consumer Social

 The Challenge

-When I joined UBDI, the company had just moved out of its public beta and secured pre-seed funding.
-Its next goal was to reposition the product from a market research tool to a community-driven social platform anchored on viral loops.
-This initiative, dubbed “Talk, Learn, Earn,” aimed to empower users to:
+When I first joined UBDI, the company had just come out of beta and secured pre-seed funding.
+The next phase focused on repositioning the product, shifting from a traditional market research tool to a community-driven social platform.
+Launched under the name “Talk, Learn, Earn,” the initiative intended to help users:

-• Engage in anonymized, data-verified communities (e.g., gaming, fitness, crypto) where they can participate in polls, discussions, and competitions.
+• Engage in anonymized, data-verified communities (e.g., gaming, fitness, crypto) through polls, discussions, and competitions.

-• Learn about the insights from their linked data sources, such as Strava, Netflix, Amazon, and Twitter.
+• Learn from patterns in their linked data sources like Strava, Reddit, Amazon, and Twitter.

-• Earn by monetizing various aspects of their online presence through insights from anonymized data points and traits.
+• Earn by monetizing aspects of their online presence using anonymized data points and personal traits.

 My internship was structured around the following problem statement: